-With Rising Voter Turnout, Democrats Hope To Turn Parts Of Texas Blue
+Polls Close In Texas Primary, With Democrats Hoping To Show Off Big Turnout

-Texans are casting their votes in their primaries Tuesday, the first contests of the 2018 election cycle.
+Texans cast their votes in primaries Tuesday, the first contests of the 2018 election cycle.
 But voters in the Lone Star State have been voting for almost two weeks already — and there's been a big surge in enthusiasm across the board.

 Driven by anti-President Trump fervor, in this typically deep red state, there are plenty of positive signs for a once-latent Democratic Party in the state.
 Early vote turnout for the minority party has surpassed GOP totals — and even bested their 2016 numbers.
 Democrats have also fielded a record number of candidates in all 36 congressional districts, and there's the potential to flip maybe three or more seats come November.